 Abstract

-This article explores the ways in which invisible biases against survivor research can emerge through the anonymity of peer review processes.
-Drawing on the examples of funding bids and journal papers, we describe how this occurs in part because of an epistemological clash between the positivist science underpinning much mental health and psychiatric research, but also because of norms surrounding who has the right to study whom, norms that survivor research challenges.
+This article explores the ways in which hidden biases against survivor research can emerge through the anonymity of peer review processes.
+We describe how this occurs in part because of an epistemological clash between the positivist science underpinning much mental health and psychiatric research, but also because of norms surrounding who has the right to study whom, norms that survivor research challenges.
 We conclude with some suggestions for ways forward.

+Keywords: peer review; epistemology; survivor research; bias; positivism; researcher identity.

 Introduction

 In academic research there are powerful norms surrounding who gets to study whom.
 Clinical researchers, social scientists and students typically study disabled people, health and social care service users and others such as children and young people on account of - or to acquire - clinical and research skills and knowledge.
 The discourse this creates is typically seen as objective and universal.
 When disabled people and health and social care service users and survivors engage in research ourselves, we are challenging these norms, and challenging our historical exclusion from knowledge generation.
 Hidden and open biases against our knowledge can arise, including doubts about our ability to conduct impartial and methodologically robust research.
 These biases have long been challenged by both traditional academics (Becker 1967) and disabled activists (Oliver 1992).